AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/using-ajo.md

 ---
-title: Use Adobe Journey Optimizer to Send an Abandoned Cart Email
+title: Use Adobe Journey Optimizer to send an abandoned cart email
 description: Learn how to use Adobe Journey Optimizer to send an abandoned cart email.
 role: Admin, Developer
 feature: Personalization, Integration